Get $50 Instantly: Top Apps for Quick Cash in 2026

 • Instant Transfers: CashApp offers instant transfers for a 1.75% fee, making it one of the fastest options for accessing borrowed funds.

-• Borrow Feature: CashApp's Borrow feature provides loans from $20 to $200 with a 5% flat fee, available to select users based on account activity and history.
+• Borrow Feature: CashApp's Borrow feature provides loans from $20 to $400 with a 5% flat fee, available to select users based on account activity and direct deposit history.
+Not available in Colorado or Iowa.

 Check out our comparison table below for our top recommended apps which will offer you a $50 instant loan: